Siphon880gh/devbrain/DevOps/Server - _Scaling - VMs as VPS/Setup XEN VMs (Type 1 Hypervisor, no KMV) - Part 2.md

 Then we convert the VM into VPS by setting up the Networking so that data can flow between the VM and the internet.

 This also means you need to have some background knowledge on networking, partitioning, computer computing and storage resources, and VMs.
-With GUI, that was abstracted away.
+Had you used GUI, that would be abstracted away.

 ---